tomhal/rust_tf2_bot_detector/README.md

 - **NOT DONE** Parse lines in the TF2 log file.
 The format feels quite free-form and ad hoc from a first look.
 Might be a bit tricky.
 - **NOT DONE** Truncate the TF2 log file periodically.
 For efficiency.
 - **NOT DONE** The whole user interface.
 Will write more here when the time comes.

+## Async vs threads

+Async in Rust requires a run-time to make it work.
+There are several run-times for this.
+Often but not always you can compile the libraries to use the async run-time you use.

 I don't think async is something that would help the architecture of this application, so I'll settle for a couple a well-placed threads and probably use message queues for internal communication.